 Do you have any anecdotes, historical information, updates or photographs of this pub?
 Become a contributor by submitting them here.
 Like this site?
 Follow us on

 Were you a customer, publican or member of staff at this pub?
-Add your email contact details on this page by adding them here and let past regulars get in touch.

-## Final draft

-Do you have any anecdotes, historical information, updates or photographs of this pub?
-Become a contributor by submitting them here.
-Like this site?
-Follow us on

-Were you a customer, publican or member of staff at this pub?
-Add your email contact details on this page by adding them here and let past regulars get in touch with you.
+Display your email contact details on this page by adding them here and let past regulars get in touch with you.